20 Essential Sales Skills

 The right presentation can turn confusion into clarity and hesitation into excitement.
 Great presentations tell stories that connect directly to customer problems.

-When demoing products, smart sellers highlight features that solve specific customer problems.
+When demoing products, smart sales reps highlight features that address specific customer problems.
 Instead of showing every bell and whistle, they focus on what matters most to this particular buyer.

 Start presentations with why the customer should care before jumping into what your product does.
-People remember stories and examples far more than feature lists.
+People remember stories and examples far more than lists of features.

 5. Business Acumen